-Key words Avian influenza - Eastern India - human influenza A(H9N2) - H9N2 complete genome - Middle East B sub-lineage in poultry in many parts of Eurasia and Africa, often found co-circulating with high pathogenic avian influenza (HPAI) viruses H5 and H7.
+Key words Avian influenza - Eastern India - human influenza A(H9N2) - H9N2 complete genome - Middle East B sub-lineage

+Globally, H9N2 viruses have become widespread in wild birds over the last two decades and endemic in poultry in many parts of Eurasia and Africa, often found co-circulating with high pathogenic avian influenza (HPAI) viruses H5 and H7.
 In India, the low pathogenic avian influenza (LPAI) H9N2 virus was first reported in 2003 and has been enzootic2-4.
-The prototype H9N2 virus is an early isolate from turkey flocks in Wisconsin in 1966 [A/turkey/Wisconsin/1/1966(H9N2)].
+The prototype H9N2 virus is an early isolate from turkey flocks in Wisconsin in 1966 [A/turkey/ Wisconsin/1/1966(H9N2)].
 H9N2 viruses are of low pathogenicity in chickens, which leads to economic loss in poultry-dependant countries due to decreased egg production.
 H9N2 viruses can also infect pigs, the mixing vessel for influenza variants.